Mook-as/stackato-doc/user/reference/client-ref.rst

       <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
       <div class="inner" style="display:none;">

-    --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.
+    --activate

+		Switch the current organization to the newly created one.
+		Done by default.

+    --add-self

+		Add yourself to the new organization, as developer.
+		Done by default.

+    --no-activate
+      Complementary alias of --activate.
+    --no-add-self
+      Complementary alias of --add-self.
     --no-prompt

 	    Disable interactive queries.

-    -n
+    --no-trace
+      Complementary alias of --trace.
+    --non-interactive
       Alias of --no-prompt.
-    --add-self

-		Add yourself to the new organization, as developer.
-		Done by default.
+    --noprompt
+      Alias of --no-prompt.
     --quota

 		The named quota of the new organization.
 		Default is the target's choice.

-    --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

-    -t
-      Alias of --trace.
-    --noprompt
-      Alias of --no-prompt.
     --target

 	    The once-off target to use for the current operation.